 Take the scenic route back to the capital via Coromandel town for some hilltop roads and amazing views.
 Stop off just north of Whitianga for fresh Oysters in a fisherman's garden by the roadside.
 In Auckland, stay at the Takapuna Beach Holiday Park, right on the beach next to a great café.
 In & around Auckland, drive along Mission Bay for a lovely view of the city, check out Michael Joseph Savage Memorial Park, the view from Mount Eden (a volcano with a large green grass covered crater!) and don’t miss the Skytower in town.
 The maritime museum run sailing trips around the bay, and wineries on beautiful Waiheke Island are well worth a day trip.

-Where was the best view?
-Sunset at Shakespeare Cliff near Whitianga was wonderful
+Where the best view was?
+Sunset at Shakespeare Cliff near Whitianga was wonderful.

-Best picnic stop?
-Michael Hope Lookout in Raglan – great views of the ocean, surf & cliffs
+Where did you stop for a picnic?
+Michael Hope Lookout in Raglan – great views of the ocean, surf & cliffs.

-What was your favourite experience/activity and why?
+What was your favourite experience/activity & why?
 Waitomo.
 Cause caving is just awesome.